-So what better time to share with you my Top 5 things to do in Tel Aviv:
+Enough of the introduction.
+Here are my Top 5 things to do and see in Tel Aviv:

 Enjoy the beaches.

-Tel Aviv has wonderful sandy beaches (unlike so many of our UK beaches, hardly any pebbles or rocks in sight).
+Tel Aviv has wonderful sandy beaches (unlike so many of our UK beaches, hardly any pebbles in sight).
 And it being the Mediterranean Sea, the water is warm and wonderful.

 If lying in the sand for hours isn’t quite your thing, there is plenty to keep you occupied.
 Sport seems to be the number one thing to do at Tel Aviv beach.
 Whether it is wave boarding, running along the promenade, using the free outdoor gyms or simply playing beach ball and volley ball, there sure is something for everyone.

 Did you know that Tel Aviv is home to the biggest selection of Bauhaus buildings?
 Head towards Rothschild Boulevard and glance at the ‘White City’, over 4000 Bauhaus buildings and Unesco world heritage site since 2003.

 Rothschild Boulevard is also perfect for an evening stroll along the tree-lined avenue (but watch out for those cyclists, they are vicious).
 Follow the ‘Independence Trail’, a set of markers pointing out landmarks like the Independence Hall along its way.

 Once you are done with walking, go for dinner and drinks in one of the many restaurants along the boulevard.

 Go shopping in Shuk HaCarmel (Carmel Market)

 As the market closes fairly early, I didn’t get a chance to actually stroll through it until our very last visit.
 But I am glad I managed.